breezy-team/breezy/doc/user_manual/configuration.rst

     local branch before exporting it.
 It is your responsibility to setup the default pull location for the branch.
-It probably doesn't make too much sense to use this option with the ``export-upstream-revision`` one as this will change the tip, but then wont use it.
+It probably doesn't make too much sense to use this option with the ``export-upstream-revision`` one as this will change the tip, but then won't use it.
 However this is allowed.
     This option only has an effect if ``export-upstream`` is set.
 Also note that this option cannot be used when ``export-upstream`` is set to a remote branch.
 [Not a command line option.]